 In addition, there are tons of travel meetups all around the world, e.g: Couchsurfing meetups.
 There are also a ton of female only travel groups on Facebook and other social media forums.
 Just post and viola, you have a new support group in the city.

 Even if this doesn’t happen, solo traveling will truly put you into perspective.
 The freedom to appreciate your surroundings to your hearts’ desire is the humblest feeling.
-The whole experience will give you a fulfillment, on top of a strength and resilience unattainable elsewhere.
+The whole experience will give you such fulfillment, on top of a strength and resilience unattainable elsewhere.
 To sum it up- my loneliness (if any) usually stems from unfamiliarity.
-But even this feeling is subordinated by my excitement and awe, of the new place.
+But even this feeling is subordinated to my excitement and awe of the new place.

 Is it safe?